Inspiaaa/UnityHFSM/README.md

 }
 ```

 The `CoState` class also allows you to pass in an iterator function that takes the `CoState` as a parameter.
-One of the side-effects of the way the UnityHFSM is internally implemented regarding its inheritance hierarchy and its support for generics, is that the function has to take the state as a `CoState<string, string>` object and not simply as `CoState`:
+One of the side effects of the way the UnityHFSM is internally implemented regarding its inheritance hierarchy and its support for generics, is that the function has to take the state as a `CoState<string, string>` object and not simply as `CoState`:

 ```csharp
 IEnumerator SendData(CoState<string, string> state)